-In addition Squadron Resources Pty Limited has the right to invest \$1 million for a 19.9% interest in the project under the terms of an investment into Impact as outlined in the announcement to the ASX dated 17 July 2015.
+Squadron Resources Pty Limited has the right to invest \$1 million for a 19.9% interest in the nickelcopper-PGE rights under the terms of an investment into Impact as outlined in the announcement to the ASX dated 17 July 2015.
+However, Squadron is not liable for any payment of the royalty to Golden Cross.